OCR-D/spec/glossary.md

 # OCR-D Glossary

-> Glossary of terms from the domain of image processing/OCR as used within the OCR-D framework
+> Glossary of terms from the domain of image processing/OCR and how they are used within the OCR-D framework

 This section is non-normative.